-With a couple of exceptions, the beauty of many of the approaches outlined in the following pages is that they are useful skills and outlooks to acquire both FOR LIFE, and FOR ANYONE.
+With a couple of exceptions, the beauty of much of the advice outlined in the CFS articles linked to from this page is that the advice is useful to LIFE in general.

-If the only motivation for a treatment is the hope of recovery, then we quite rightly stop if we see no improvement in health.
+If the only motivation for an approach or a treatment is the hope of recovery, then we quite rightly stop if we see no improvement in health.

 With others, such as